anumcait/postgresql-notes/Day-1-Basics.md

-# 📘 PostgreSQL Notes — Day 1: Database Fundamentals & Postgresql basics
+# 📘 PostgreSQL - Day 1: Database Fundamentals & Postgresql basics
 ## In this we will cover
 - What is a Database?
 - Types of Databases